Last updated: 19/09/2024

 Moneyfacts.co.uk Limited is an independent credit broker not a lender.
 We will receive a payment from credit providers where customers link to them from Moneyfactscompare.co.uk.
 None of these arrangements affects our independence.

-Depositor ProtectionEligible deposits with UK institutions are protected by the Financial Services Compensation Scheme (FSCS) up to a maximum level of protection of £85,000 per person per institution.
-All new savings or bank accounts provided to UK customers are now covered by the FSCS.
+Depositor ProtectionEligible deposits with UK institutions are protected by the FSCS up to £85,000 per person per institution.
+Covers all new UK bank and savings accounts for UK customers.

 DisclaimerAll overdrafts are subject to the applicant’s status.
 You may not be offered credit.
 All rates and fees are subject to change without notice.
 Please check all rates and terms before borrowing.